Bank Cormorant

 Conservation status: Endangered

 This species is entirely black, occasionally with a white rump.
-They are heavier than the Cape Cormorant, reaching 75 cm in size, and have a dark bill and eye, as well as a small crest on the head.
+They are heavier than the Cape Cormorant, reaching 75 cm in size, and have a dark bill and eye.
 Bank Cormorants breed in small colonies on islands off the west coast, with seaweed nests generally constructed on top of large boulders.
+In South Africa there are estimated to be less than 500 pairs.

 Photographer advice